jlbradley1844/jlbradley1844.github.io/_drafts/about-that-coup-attempt.md

 world view.
 The fanatical behaviors described in the Baha'i are those that insist on controlling one's environment, those close to them, even to the society as a whole.
-This is no longer just an excessively fearful reaction;
-true fanatics suffer from an excess of pride.
+This is no longer just an excessively fearful reaction; what fanatics really suffer from is excessive pride.

     The fact that we imagine ourselves to be right and everybody else wrong is the greatest of all obstacles in the path towards unity,